Leminsk/ATLA-Network/README.md

 A: The answer is a 'maybe' at best.
 If one day I get some inspiration and suddenly start working on it again then yes I'll improve it bit by bit.

 Q: "Why did this thing into a video?"
 A: I initially wanted to post it somewhere online, maybe on Reddit.
-But I felt that I could express my ideas better through a video format.
+But I felt that I could express my ideas better through a video.

 Q: "Why did you take *so long* to make the video?"
 A: Simple.
 I'm dumb and inexperienced.